Live Aid: Notable absences

 Bruce Springsteen decided not to appear at Live Aid despite his huge global popularity in 1985.
-Geldof had originally scheduled the event for 6 July, but moved the date to the 13th especially to accommodate Springsteen.
+Geldof had originally scheduled the event for 6 July but moved the date to the 13th, especially to accommodate Springsteen.
 Springsteen later expressed regret at turning down Geldof's invitation, stating that he "simply did not realise how big the whole thing was going to be" and regretted not performing an acoustic set.
+During the MTV broadcast, VJ Martha Quinn repeatedly and erroneously claimed that Springsteen would in fact make an appearance.

-Michael Jackson declined to appear.
-His press agent, Norman Winter, released a statement at the time saying that Jackson was "working around the clock in the studio on a project that he's made a major commitment to," and consequently could not free up sufficient time to rehearse and perform at Live Aid.
-Winter added, "Michael is just about living in the studio, rehearsing and recording.
-I know, what could be more major than Live Aid, but Michael couldn't turn his back on his responsibility to the people he's working with.
+Michael Jackson declined to appear, as he was working on Bad, an album which would not be released until more than two years after the Live Aid concert.
+His press agent, Norman Winter, released a statement at the time saying that Jackson was "working around the clock in the studio on a project that he's made a major commitment to" and consequently could not free up sufficient time to rehearse and perform at Live Aid.
+Winter added: "Michael is just about living in the studio, rehearsing and recording.
+I know what could be more major than Live Aid, but Michael couldn't turn his back on his responsibility to the people he's working with.
 This affected employment for a lot of people."

-Prince also declined to appear in person, but sent a pre-taped video of an acoustic version of "4 the Tears in Your Eyes", which was played during the concert in Philadelphia.
+Prince also declined to appear in person but sent a pre-taped video of an acoustic version of "4 the Tears in Your Eyes", which was played during the concert in Philadelphia.
 The original version appears on the We Are the World album, while the video version was released in 1993 on Prince's compilation The Hits/The B-Sides.

 Culture Club leader Boy George decided not to take part in the concert.
 He feared that Culture Club would fail to measure up performing for two billion people, and he disliked what he viewed as self-important posturing on the part of other participants.
 In his memoir Take It Like a Man he said his band members were angry with him because he had "ruined their chance of a part in history".